mdennis281/WeatherLite-PWA/README.md

 Live Demo here: https://weatherlite.app

+The config.ini file will need to be updated with the appropriate api keys before localrun will work.

 I have commented each file out pretty well.
 So it should prove pretty easy to reverse engineer.

 ## File tree